ramonauble/db-js/readme.txt

 > oscillator (OSC, dark purple) - controls the relative amplitudes of each of the 6 partials
 > ratio      (RAT, light purple) - controls the tuning ratio of each partial, in reference to the fundamental
-> shaper     (OFX, muted red) - applies a variable amount of waveshaping distortion to each partial
+> shape      (OFX, muted red) - applies a variable amount of waveshaping distortion to each partial
 > pan        (PAN, soft teal) - controls the L/R placement of each partial in the stereo field
 > envelope   (AMP, light blue) - controls the shape & curve of the ADSR envelope, applied in stereo
 > lfo        (LFO, muted pink) - controls the shape, speed & depth of 2 configurable LFOs